TimBolhoeves/bestelapp/README.md

 * Make a `runtime.txt` file and fill it with: `python-3.10.5`

-* Make a `Procfile` and fill it with:
+* Make a `Procfile` and fill it with your project name (NOT your app name!):
 ```
-web: gunicorn web.wsgi --log-file -
+web: gunicorn YourProjectName.wsgi --log-file -
 ```

 * Make an `.env` file, and fill it with: